-On disposal of a debuta success, the difference between the contract amount and the sale proceed is recognised to profit a law.
-Any account previously recognised to other exception retrocked relating to become intelligible to profit a law.
+On disposal of a debt instrument, the difference between the carrying amount and the sale proceeds is recognised in profit or loss.
+Any amount previously recognised in other comprehensive income relating to that asset is reclassified to profit or loss.